-Mission: Engage and inspire the next generation of critical thinkers, problem solvers, innovators, and leaders through hands-on creativity-enhancing exploration of STEM concepts using renewable materials.
+Mission: To engage and inspire the next generation of critical thinkers, problem solvers, innovators, and leaders through hands-on creativity-enhancing exploration of STEM concepts using renewable materials.

-Vision: cultivate creativity by providing kids with the experiences they need to look at the world in new ways.
-We engage kids with Science, Technology, Engineering, and Math "STEM" programs.
-Our approach to teaching uses the design process and “STEAM” - the "A" (art) adds the ability for students to look at a situation from new and creative angles and inspires innovation.
+Vision: To cultivate creativity by providing kids with the experiences they need to look at the world in new ways.
+We engage kids with Science, Technology, Engineering, and Math (STEM) programs.
+Our approach to teaching uses the Design Thinking process and “STEAM” — the "A" (art) adds the ability for students to look at a situation from new and creative angles and inspires innovation.

 By meshing creativity, STEAM, Design Thinking, and reuse, Child Creativity Lab inspires students to learn vital skills necessary to compete and lead the 21st century workforce and raises their potential for personal development and entrepreneurial contributions to society.

 CREATIVITY CRISES & THE CHILD CREATIVITY LAB

 Creativity is the production of something original and useful and is a trait that is as much desired as it is admired.
 Unfortunately, creativity is on the decline in the United States.

 In a 2010 report and 2017 follow-up study*, data indicate that “children have become less emotionally expressive, less energetic, less talkative and verbally expressive, less humorous, less imaginative, less unconventional, less lively and passionate, less perceptive, less apt to connect seemingly irrelevant things, less synthesizing, and less likely to see things from a different angle.”